CreativeInquiry/FaceOSC-Templates/README.markdown

 * [Max](http://cycling74.com/)
 	* requires the [CNMAT Everything for Max package](http://cnmat.berkeley.edu/downloads) for the (OSC-route) object
 * [Pure Data Extended](http://puredata.info/)
-	* requires Pd-Extended for the [OSCroute] and [udpreceive] objects (mark of the mrpeach external, included in extended)
+	* requires Pd-Extended for the [OSCroute] and [udpreceive] objects (part of the mrpeach external included in Pd-Extended)

 Make sure FaceOSC is running and a face is detected (face mesh is drawn).